 Learning Space Rating System

 The Learning Space Rating System (LSRS) project provides a set of measurable criteria to assess how well the design of classrooms supports and enables multiple modalities of learning and teaching, especially that of active learning.
-Noting the success of several architectural programs to promote sustainable building design, the LSRS provides a scoring system to serve as an indicator of how well a classroom's design serves the goal of active learning.
+Noting the success of several architectural programs to promote sustainable building design, the LSRS provides a scoring system to serve as an indicator of how well a classroom’s design serves these goals.
 The LSRS credits form the basis for a rating system that will allow institutions to benchmark their environments against best practices within the higher education community.